Henry Morgan's Panama expedition: Journey through the isthmus

 In the morning, they set off with the road becoming narrower and steep-sided.
 Morgan chose two hundred men to serve as a forlorn hope further ahead behind the main column.
 They came across several narrow gorges which only allowed passage for two men side by side.

-At noon they arrived at a place called Quebrada Obscural, and here Salado had set up his last ditch ambush point – he sent some 300 native archers and 100 Spanish musketeers under the command of Black commander José de Prado, one of the few survivors from San Lorenzo fort.
+At noon they arrived at a place called Quebrada Obscural, and here Salado had set up his last ditch ambush point – he sent some 300 native archers and 100 Spanish musketeers under the command of a Black man named José de Prado, one of the few survivors from San Lorenzo fort.
 The privateers were surprised by a rain of arrows which killed eight to ten men, and wounded as many.
 Nevertheless, the privateers' tactics worked and the ambushers were driven off with some loss – one band of natives stood their ground and fought until their chief was severely wounded forcing them to withdraw.
 Despite this attack the privateers continued their advance, and by late evening the jungle and mountainous terrain started to become less.
 They soon approached grassland savannah where there was less danger of ambushes.
 In the evening they stopped in a group of houses to rest and sleep, to continue their advance.